Access Denied

 Macros: 295 calories | 30g protein | 28g carbs | 8g fiber | 8g fat

 Why frozen cauliflower: It adds volume and creaminess without flavor.
-Blend it completely smooth and you'll never know it's there.
+Blend it completely smooth and most people don’t notice it when blended until smooth.
 It's a clever way to add vegetables to breakfast.

 8 Blood Sugar-Friendly Lunch Recipes

-Lunch needs to sustain you through the afternoon without causing post-meal crashes.
+Lunch needs to sustain you through the afternoon without causing energy dips.
 These recipes balance protein, fiber, and controlled carbs for steady energy.

 Recipe 1: Mediterranean Chicken Bowl (420 calories)